juftin/camply/README.md

 usage: camply [-h] [--version] {campsites,recreation-areas,campgrounds,configure} ...

 Welcome to camply, the campsite finder.
 Finding reservations at these sold out campgrounds can be tough.
 That's where camply comes in.
-It scrapes the APIs of Booking Services like https://recreation.gov (which works on thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
+It searches the APIs of Booking Services like https://recreation.gov (which works on thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
 Once a campsite becomes available, camply sends you a notification to book your spot!